redlibrarian/redlibrarian.github.io/_posts/2019-08-21-the-turing-seduction.markdown

 intelligence itself needs debunkers; if the debunkers are proven wrong in the long run, it can only improve the field of AI.
 But if we are right...

+EDIT: I just realized that the paragraphs on symbolic and connectionist AI aren't explicit about their relationship to self-modifying programmes.
+Both symbolic and connectionist AI have ways to self-modify to a limited extent: the ability to automatically infer new statements from existing ones (in symbolic AI), and the ability to automatically modify neuronal weights (in connectionism).
+The criticism that self-modification in itself does not lead to intelligence is not negated by this limited ability, just as it is not negated by the existence of homoiconicity.